zfyre/reach/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Troubleshooting
+## OnGoing Issues
-1. It could be possible that keeping `""` as default argument to 'ftype' flag in `main.rs` could cause issues, currently checking that.
+-[ ] It could be possible that keeping `""` as default argument to 'ftype' flag in `main.rs` could cause issues, currently checking that.
-2. The display of llm content and google search content is not very pleasing, need to fix that.
+-[ ] The display of llm content and google search content is not very pleasing, need to fix that.
+-[ ] Need to create a build script to create a binary for the project, and initialze the reach cli for user from crate.io.
+-[ ] Need to add the tests and github-workflows for the project.